Graylog2/documentation/pages/streams.rst

 .. image:: /images/stream_alert_callback_email_form.png

-The *E-Mail Body* and *E-Mail Subject* are `jmte <https://github.com/DJCordhose/jmte>`_ templates. jmte is a minimal template engine that supports variables, loops and conditions.
-See the `jmte documentation <http://jmte.googlecode.com/svn/trunk/doc/index.html>`_ for a language reference.
+The *email body* and *email subject* are `JMTE <https://github.com/DJCordhose/jmte>`_ templates.
+JMTE is a minimal template engine that supports variables, loops and conditions.
+See the `JMTE documentation <https://cdn.rawgit.com/DJCordhose/jmte/master/doc/index.html>`_ for a language reference.

 We expose the following objects to the templates.